sprkwd/iterations/README.md

-iterations
+Iterations
 ==========

-Creativity cards that help with the iterative design process
+Creativity cards that help with the iterative design process.